junxit/us-congress-bills-113/bill.md

 ## § 4.
 National medals

 Medals struck pursuant to this Act are national medals for purposes of chapter 51 of title 31, United States Code.

-## § 5.
-Authority to use fund amounts; proceeds of sale

-- **(a)** *Authorization of charges* There is authorized to be charged against the United States Mint Public Enterprise Fund, such amounts as may be necessary to pay for the costs of the medals struck pursuant to this Act.
-- **(b)** *Proceeds of sale* Amounts received from the sale of duplicate bronze medals under section 3 shall be deposited in the United States Mint Public Enterprise Fund.